TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 ![problem-space-cat.svg](problem-space-cat.svg)

 ## 2. Solution Space
-A Solution Space provides a model for realizing the needs of the requirements given in the Problem Space, for example by defining appropriate **Bounded Contexts** (BC's) for each subdomain to implement.
-Each bounded context is also provided with its own Ubiquitous
- Language; much of which should have been defined during analysis of the Problem Space for the belonging subdomains.
+The Solution Space provides a model for realizing the needs of the requirements given in the Problem Space, for example by defining appropriate **Bounded Contexts** (BC's) for each subdomain to implement.
+Each bounded context is also provided with its own Ubiquitous Language; much of which should have been defined during analysis of the Problem Space for the belonging subdomains.
 In this way  each bounded context is kept _cohesive_ to a specific functional area.

- The Solution Space also uses Context Mapping with Integration Patterns to define collaboration relationships between the bounded contexts.
+Following the modelling of Bounded Contexts, the solution space also defines Context Mapping, using Integration Patterns to define the collaboration relationships between these.
+This is an important output which will highlight the degree of decoupling between services, and the shared knowledge required by the teams that own them.
- Decoupled collaboration between bounded contexts is promoted, to reduce the requirement for development teams to have detailed knowledge of other teams' implementations.

-### Context Mapping

-#### First, introducing Integration Patterns; communications between Bounded Contexts
+DDD's Integration Patterns are described below [1, 10]:

 ![DDDIntegrationPatterns.svg](DDDIntegrationPatterns.svg)

+where the patterns may be categorised and described below.
+Context Mapping annotations are also provided below; their usage is illustrated in a sample context mapping diagram for The Better Store that follows.

 ##### Symmetric Patterns
+where 2 BC's have related interdependencies.

 * Separate Ways; bounded contexts are independent with no relationships between them.
 Teams can work at their own pace.

-* Partnership Pattern ;2 Bounded Contexts are mutually dependent on each-other; ie are tightly-coupled.
+* Partnership;2 Bounded Contexts are mutually dependent on each-other; ie are tightly-coupled.
 Teams need to know the business models and UL of the other team.
 Changes need to be coordinated.
 An anti-pattern of MSA to move from.

 * Shared Kernel; Move to demarcate shared models used between BC’s. eg as separate libraries and UL.
 This should be kept to a minimal amount of contexts

 ##### Asymmetric Patterns
 Where 1 bounded context is dependent on another .The dependent is termed Downstream (D), the provider/host is terms Upstream (U).
-BC’s in D hence have knowledge of models in U BC’s (not the flow of information.
+BC’s in D hence have knowledge of models in U BC’s.

-* Customer-Supplier Pattern; Upstream BC exposes models specifically for the needs of downstream BC; eg as a client/host relationship
+* Customer-Supplier; Upstream BC exposes models specifically for the needs of downstream BC; eg as a client/host relationship

-* Conformist Pattern; Upstream BC exposes models with no regards to any downstream BC.
+* Conformist; Upstream BC exposes models with no regards to any downstream BC.
 The downstream BC conforms to the upstream BC models.

-* Anti Corruption Layer Pattern; D is NOT conformist; an isolated transformation layer is used to protect the downstream BC from corruption; i.e. from using another domain’s model.
+* Anti Corruption Layer; D is NOT conformist; an isolated transformation layer is used to protect the downstream BC from corruption; i.e. from using another domain’s model.
 The ACL only has the knowledge of models from U and D to perform necessary mappings from U’s model to downstream.

 ##### One-to-many Patterns